The Masthead Guide to Breast Surgery

 5. Follow-up MRI.
 Some women are worried about whether the surgeon took out all the problem breast tissue.
 A follow-up MRI can often calm your fears, but your surgeon may not recommend this until six months.

-6. If you had complications from surgery (infection, skin problems, etc.), they can take a long time to resolve.
+6. Complications from surgery.
+Infections, skin problems and other complications can take a long time to resolve.
 Don’t be afraid to seek a second opinion if necessary.
 Everyone heals on a different schedule and even the healthiest people can have problems.
 Ask questions if something does not seem right.

 7. Take things slowly and allow yourself to get used to your new body.
 Getting back into a normal routine with work, family, friends can take weeks, months even.
 Also, don’t discuss your surgery with people unless and until you are ready.